-The Need for Sector-Specific AI Governance Guidelines
+G. The Need for Sector-Specific AI Governance Guidelines

-Sector specific guideline is the most crucial for proper operationalisation in AI governance principle as difference in the needs of different sectors, and to address these there are vast differences130Operationalisation should be made based on the sector they are in while adopting the overarching principles, we should adapt and refine existing overarching AI principles to align with the specific need of that sector.
+Sector specific guideline is the most crucial for proper operationalisation in AI governance principle as there are vast difference in the needs of different sectors, and to address these differences130Operationalisation should be made based on the sector they are in while adopting the overarching principles, we should adapt and refine existing overarching AI principles to align with the specific need of that sector.
 For example the American Food and Drug Administration body released its Artificial Intelligence/Machine Learning (AI/ML)-Based Software as a Medical Device report emphasized the need for industry specific AI governance Guidelines.
 There should also be the creation of sector specific governance structures that will go a long way to oversee the implementation and enforcement of Responsible AI, this could include ethic review boards or regulatory frameworks tailored to specific sectors.
 Engaging with stakeholders and conducting a detailed analysis of the sector will help in identifying key AI applications and the unique ethical considerations and risks that use of AI might cause in that sector.131

-12. Legal Framework and AI
+13. Legal Framework and AI

 The Artificial Intelligence market size in India is projected to reach 8.30 Billion USD in 2025 wih an annual growth rate on 27.86%132.
-This implies that the level of AI technology deployed in Indian industries such
+This implies that the level of AI technology deployed in Indian industries such as healthcare, technology, the workforce, and education will also be on a rise, and thus, forcing the government to take active steps towards regulating AI133.